-When I had Dindin, I was not able to breastfeed much and eventually had to stop on the fourth month because after taking a break due to my medication, the milk flow stopped.
-It was really frustrating for me because I really wanted to breastfeed and since I was a stay at home mom, I knew I had time in my hands to do it.
-But it did not work out.
-I took up to 6 malunggay caps per day, took vitamin supplements, drank milk for lactating mothers, and had soup every day.
-I got to the point that my nipples were so sore, I was so tired, yet there was not enough milk that I just sat down in the bathroom at 3 AM to cry.
-I felt like a total failure because my mother breastfed my brother and I. I wonder why I can’t be like her.
-I was convinced that anatomically, I was not made to breastfeed.
+I got to the point that my nipples were so sore, I was so tired, yet there was not enough breast milk coming out that I just sat down in the bathroom at 3 AM to cry.
+I felt like a total failure because my mother breastfed my brother and I and she had overflowing breast milk supply.
+I wondered why I can’t be like her.
+I was convinced that anatomically, I was not made to breastfeed and I know about the benefits of breastfeeding to my baby.
 I was just thankful that there were three moms who donated breast milk to us, so at least Dindin had taken some until she was about a year old.

-With Shane, things are a bit different because now, there is widespread information about breastfeeding and there is massive support.
-I got mine from the nurse at the Mother-Baby Friendly Complex of Riverside Hospital, my OB-Gyne, from the two breastfeeding seminars I attended, a breastfeeding forum on Facebook, and some new friends I met.
+I got my support and inspiration from the nurse at the Mother-Baby Friendly Complex of Riverside Hospital, my OB-Gyne, from the two breastfeeding seminars I attended, a breastfeeding forum on Facebook, and some new breast friends I met.
 Different avenues, difference lessons each time and I am so thankful.
 So here is my story.

-I delivered by C-Section and was heavily sedated.
-When I woke up on the third day, I accidentally rubbed on my breasts and noticed that they have shrunk, like it was back to their normal size.
-They were still big as I am naturally endowed, but I can feel that I do not have breast milk.
-Since the anesthetics are wearing off, I realized what was happening so I panicked.
-I talked to the nurse on duty and it turned out that she is the head nurse of the station as well as a mother who also breastfed her baby so she encouraged me and taught me the basics of breastfeeding.
+Since the anesthetics are wearing off, I realized what was happening so I panicked and became stressed.
+I talked to the nurse on duty at Riverside Medical Center and it turned out that she is the head nurse of the station as well as a mother who also breastfed her baby.
+She encouraged me and taught me the basics of breastfeeding.
 She told me that I just gave birth and that it was natural for me to produce milk.
-It would just need some stimulation and nutrition though.
+It would just need some stimulation and lots of nutrition though.

 Then I had a problem with getting my little one to latch.
+My breast was weirdly situated so I could not position Shane properly.
 My OB-Gyne came to visit me and taught me the football hold in order to position the baby.
 Thankfully, Shane is quite small at birth so I was able to do it and she was able to latch, even for just a few minutes.

-That same day, the nurse told me that they are holding a breastfeeding seminar at the pediatrics conference room of the hospital.
+That same day, the nurse told me that they are holding a breastfeeding seminar at the pediatrics conference room of Riverside Medical Center.
 I was excited.
 They wheeled me to the conference room in order to listen to the lecture.
 I learned so many things from pediatrician and breastfeeding advocate Dr. Marxwynn Diente and was so happy.

 Along with all of that education, I take up to six malunggay capsules per day, have soup (all kinds), take a multivitamin supplement, drink a lactating mom’s milk, drink fresh milk, and many other things.
 I want to keep myself healthy for my baby as well as my older child.